15 Small Business Ideas for Teens That Actually Make Money

 • Homework help

-Startup cost: $0
+Estimated Startup Cost: $0

-Earning potential: $15-$30 per hour
+Earning Potential: $15-$30 per hour

-Skills needed: Clear explanation and patience
+Skills Needed: Clear explanation and patience

 You don’t need to be so perfect here.
 You just need to explain things properly to the students so they can understand everything.
 Plus, tutoring helps you earn and sharpen your knowledge.

-7. Car Washing Service
+6. Car Washing Service

 car washing services

 People love clean cars but they mostly don’t have enough time or skill to wash them properly.
+That's where you can offer this service.

 • Exterior washing